If You’ve Suffered a Motor Vehicle Accident in Rockford, Get a Consultation ASAP

 How Are Motor Vehicle Injury Cases Governed?

 Motor vehicle accidents are governed by the law of negligence.
 In general, drivers must exercise “reasonable care under the circumstances.”
 A deviation from this standard of care may require the at-fault party to pay for the damages caused.
-However, who is determined to be the at-fault party is not always clear and can quickly turn into a case of “he said, she said.”
+However, who is determined to be the at-fault party is not always clear.
+This can quickly turn into a case of “he said, she said.”
 It can be difficult to know what actually happened and who is legally at fault.
-A consultation with a personal injury attorney can give you a clear and unbiased opinion of liability in your case and help you better understand your options.
+A consultation with a personal injury attorney can give you a clear and unbiased opinion of liability in your case, and help you better understand your options.

 Damages are the monetary compensation awarded to an injured party after an accident.
 They can include medical bills, pain and suffering, disability, disfigurement, permanent impairment, lost wages, property damage, etc. Consulting an attorney early on in your case is the best way to ensure that your damages have been properly documented so that you receive fair value for your claim.